 Sentiment analysis is the automated process to analyze a text and interpret the sentiments behind it.
-Through machine learning, algorithms can classify statements as positive, negative, and neutral.
+Through machine learning and text analytics, algorithms can classify statements as positive, negative, and neutral.

 This process, also known as “opinion mining,” is often used by companies and brands as a strategy for social media monitoring to manage large amounts of data and gain consumer insights to learn more about customers and competitors.

 Sentiment analysis is used to analyze social media posts, tweets, and online product reviews, as a way to track opinions, reactions, and ultimately improve customer service and experience.
 It’s great for market research, brand and product reputation monitoring, and customer experience analysis.

 These tools are not only used for analysis purposes, but also for predictions.
 Previous research suggests, for example, that positive sentiments may have an upward effect on stock prices.